-To help kick off the fall season, I’m sharing my version of a basic ratatouille recipe.
+To help kick off the fall to winter season, I’m sharing my version of a basic ratatouille recipe.
 If you’ve been following me for a while, you know that easy recipes are what I do best.
 As long as the family is happy with my cooking, I’m happy too!

 I prefer making ratatouille in a round cast iron roasting pan because I like to create a spiral design with the vegetables.
 It makes a beautiful presentation with the alternating colors.

 Our family loves ratatouille served as a meal or as a vegetable side dish.
 Either way it’s a healthy and tasty recipe, so enjoy!